Michael-Matta1/windows-utilities-tweaks/Copy Path Without Quotes/README.md

      ```
      wscript.exe "C:\Path\To\Script\CopyPathWithoutQuotes.vbs" "%1"
      ```
-"You can use the .bat file but it will open cmd and we don't want that"
+     `Note: You can use the .bat file but it will open cmd and we don't want that`

      Replace `C:\Path\To\Script\` with the actual path where you placed the `CopyPathWithoutQuotes.vbs` file.
 For example:
      ```